-- 68.1 Notwithstanding the refusal of a private hearing application at a pre-hearing review, an Appeal Panel may at any stage of the appeal hearing consider an oral application for the whole or part of the appeal hearing to be held in private. - 68.2 Where an oral application is made to an Appeal Panel to hold the whole or part of the appeal hearing in private, that application shall be heard in private. - 68.3 Where the application is successful, or where the Appeal Panel otherwise decides of its own motion to hold the whole, or part, of the appeal hearing in private, the reason(s) for its decision will be given by the Appeal Panel in public on the day that the decision is made provided always that such reasons as are given shall not, in the opinion of the Appeal Panel, unreasonably undermine the purpose of proceeding in private. - 68.4 In the event that an appeal is dismissed, the Appeal Panel's reasons for having proceeded in private will be published with the record of decision, provided always that such reasons as are given shall not, in the opinion of the Appeal Panel, unreasonably undermine the purpose of having proceeded in private.
-In the event that an Appeal Panel decides that the formal allegation(s) have not been proved, such reasons will only be published if the appellant so requests. - 68.5 An Appeal Panel may exclude from the appeal hearing, or from part of the appeal hearing, any person or persons whose conduct has disrupted or, in the opinion of the Appeal Panel, is likely to disrupt the appeal hearing.
+- 67.1 Notwithstanding the refusal of a private hearing application at a pre-hearing review, an Appeal Panel may at any stage of the appeal hearing consider an oral application for the whole or part of the appeal hearing to be held in private. - 67.2 Where an oral application is made to an Appeal Panel to hold the whole or part of the appeal hearing in private, that application shall be heard in private. - 67.3 Where the application is successful, or where the Appeal Panel otherwise decides of its

+- own motion to hold the whole, or part, of the appeal hearing in private, the reason(s) for its decision will be given by the Appeal Panel in public on the day that the decision is made provided always that such reasons as are given shall not, in the opinion of the Appeal Panel, unreasonably undermine the purpose of proceeding in private. - 67.4 The Appeal Panel's reasons for having proceeded in private will be published with the record of decision, provided always that such reasons as are given shall not, in the opinion of the Appeal Panel, unreasonably undermine the purpose of having proceeded in private.
+In the event that an Appeal Panel decides that the formal allegation(s) have not been proved, such reasons will only be published if the member, firm, affiliate or relevant person so requests. - 67.5 An Appeal Panel may exclude from the appeal hearing, or from part of the appeal hearing, any person or persons whose conduct has disrupted or, in the opinion of the Appeal Panel, is likely to disrupt the appeal hearing.